 The National Speleological Society and Cave Diving Section have devised a mentorship program to educate card-carrying Cave Supervisors.

 This program is intended to equip proficient cave divers that have already earned their certification with further knowledge in dive leadership so that they may lead or supervise many qualified divers on cave dives.

 The grade of Cave Diver Supervisor can be viewed as a lead or instructor-in-training position.

 This program is intended to aid in the creation of a systematic guide training scheme for the many properties involving cave diving spots owned or administered by the NSS-CDS.

-The program aims to ensure uniformity regarding cave diving abilities, safety procedures, and practices.
+The program ensures uniformity regarding cave diving abilities, safety procedures, and practices.